Naled for Mosquito Control

 2. Is EPA currently evaluating the safety of naled?
 What is the status of registration review for naled?

 EPA is currently re-evaluating naled as part of its routine registration review process.
-EPA expects to issue new human health and ecological risk assessments for naled before the end of 2017.
+EPA expects to receive additional data by the end of 2018.
+Following review of these new data, the agency will develop a draft risk assessment and issue it for public comment.

 This review of naled is a standard re-evaluation required by law every 15 years by law for every registered pesticide.
 The periodic review of pesticide registrations, or registration review, is required by the Federal Insecticide, Fungicide, and Rodenticide Act, amended by the Food Quality Protection Act of 1996 and the Pesticide Registration Improvement Act.
 EPA periodically reviews existing registered pesticides to ensure they can be used safely, without unreasonable risks to human health and the environment.
 The registration review program is intended to make sure that, as the ability to assess risk evolves and as policies and practices change, all registered pesticides continue to meet the statutory standard of no unreasonable adverse effects.